teetotum/material/article.react-preact-useid/whats_wrong_with_useid.md

 So my solution to the problem currently is to just use a custom hook instead of `useId`, to generate dynamic and lifetime-stable IDs and using randomness to my heart's content; see section [Custom Hook with Randomness](#custom-hook-with-randomness) for implementation details.

 But what if you are not so lucky?
 When your setup uses Preact with _client-side_ and _server-sider_ rendering?
-In this case I would recommend to simulate the `identifierPrefix` feature until it is provided by Preact out of the box; see section [identifierPrefix in Preact](#identifierprefix-in-preact) for implementation details.
+In this case I would recommend to emulate the `identifierPrefix` feature until it is provided by Preact out of the box; see section [identifierPrefix in Preact](#identifierprefix-in-preact) for implementation details.

 ## Roll your own